-The first approximation algorithm of the metric traveling repairperson problem is due to Blum et al.~\cite{blum1994minimum} who gave a $144$-approximation.
-After a series of improvements \cite{archer2010improved,archer2008faster,AroraK03,goemans1998improved,koutsoupias1996searching}, the best factor so far is a $3.59$-approximation for general metrics \cite{chaudhuri2003paths}, and a polynomial-time approximation scheme for trees \cite{sitters2021polynomial} and on the Euclidean plane \cite{sitters2021polynomial}.
-Further variants of the problem have been studied both in terms of exact solution methods and in terms of competitive algorithms, among others settings with directed edges~\cite{fischetti1993delivery,friggstad2013asymmetric,nagarajan2008directed}, with processing times and time windows~\cite{tsitsiklis1992special}, with profits at vertices~\cite{dewilde2013heuristics}, with multiple searchers~\cite{chekuri2004maximum,fakcharoenphol2007traveling,li2018multiple}, and online variants~\cite{krumke2003news}.
+The first approximation algorithm of the metric traveling repairperson problem is due to Blum et al.~\cite{blum1994minimum}, who gave a~$144$-approximation.
+After a series of improvements~\cite{archer2010improved,archer2008faster,AroraK03,goemans1998improved,koutsoupias1996searching}, the currently best factor is a~$3.59$-approximation for general metrics~\cite{chaudhuri2003paths}, and a polynomial-time approximation scheme (PTAS) for trees~\cite{sitters2021polynomial} and Euclidean graphs~\cite{sitters2021polynomial}.
+Further variants of the problem have been studied both in terms of exact solution methods and in terms of competitive algorithms, e.g., variants with directed edges~\cite{fischetti1993delivery,friggstad2013asymmetric,nagarajan2008directed}, variants with processing times and time windows~\cite{tsitsiklis1992special}, variants with profits at vertices~\cite{dewilde2013heuristics}, variants with multiple searchers~\cite{chekuri2004maximum,fakcharoenphol2007traveling,li2018multiple}, and online variants~\cite{krumke2003news}.
 The vertex-weighted version of the problem is often referred to as \emph{the} pathwise search problem.
-It has been shown to be $\mathsf{NP}$-hard in metric graphs by Trummel and Weisinger~\cite{trummel1986complexity} and was further studied in \cite{koutsoupias1996searching}.
-The approximation schemes in \cite{sitters2021polynomial} apply to the weighted case as well.
+It has been shown to be~$\mathsf{NP}$-hard in metric graphs by Trummel and Weisinger~\cite{trummel1986complexity} and was further studied by Koutsoupias et al.~\cite{koutsoupias1996searching}.
+The approximation schemes by Sitters~\cite{sitters2021polynomial} also apply to the weighted case.